 The Create Portable Installation item in the Help menu makes it easy to create a portable copy of EditPad Pro on a removable disk, USB stick or flash memory card.
 You can run EditPad off the removable device on any computer, without leaving any traces of EditPad on that computer.

 If the capacity of the device you want to install EditPad onto is limited, you can choose not to install certain parts of EditPad on the device.
-The only part that is not optional is the "main application" part, which is EditPad itself.
+The only part that is not optional is the “main application” part, which is EditPad itself.
 You can select if you want to copy over the help file, the syntax coloring schemes, and the file navigation schemes.
-If you installed one or more spell check dictionaries, you can choose which ones you want to make available on the device.
+If you installed one or more spell checker dictionaries, you can choose which ones you want to make available on the device.

 Note that the Create Portable Installation command will not delete any files from the device.
 If you use the Create Portable Installation command a second time, and select fewer parts than the first time, EditPad will not remove the deselected parts from the device.